PetuniasMama's Bookshelf

 -I'm myopic, and have never tried contact lenses.

--I'm a member of the Palmetto State Teacher's Association and the Pee Dee Chapter of the International Reading Association.
+-I'm a former member of the Palmetto State Teacher's Association and the Pee Dee Chapter of the International Reading Association.

 -I eat nearly anything at least once.